doubleunion/arooo/README.md

 If you need to make or unmake an admin, have a current admin click the un/make admin button on a member in the Member Admin View.
 Admins can accept/reject applications, update any member's status, see current member's dues, open and close applications, and manage new member setup.

 ## Production maintainer / SRE guide
-You don't need this stuff if you don't have heroku permission to deploy arooo

 ### Rails console - heroku